adibzailan/system_specs_generator/README.md

   - Display specifications
   - Audio devices
 - Allows users to select specific sections to include in the report
-- Generates a well-formatted Markdown file
+- Generates a well-formatted Markdown file with timestamp in filename
 - Cross-platform compatibility (Windows, macOS, Linux)

 ## Requirements